Follow TV Tropes

 • Retcon: Some of the flashbacks in Il Teatrino (in the dub at least) slightly change the dialogue from the original anime but generally keep the same meaning and tone.

 • Roaring Rampage of Revenge: Jean and Jose are driven heavily by revenge and are easily distracted by it when they learn that their adversary for the arc is Giacomo Dante, their family's prime killer.
-Surprisingly, Jean is consumed by it much less than Jose, and when PFC Aprea wanted to join the SWA attack on Dante's group holing up in a nuclear power plant to avenge her friends, he told her that she should go enjoy her youth for their sake and that he will take vengeance for them, showing that he didn't want anyone else to go down the path he and his brother did.
+Surprisingly, Jean is consumed by it much less than Jose, and when PFC Julia Aprea wanted to join the SWA attack on Dante's group to avenge her friends, he told her that she should go enjoy her youth for their sake and that he will take vengeance for them, showing that he didn't want anyone else to go down the path he and his brother did.

-• Sawed-Off Shotgun: For one mission, Triela cut down the stock on her signature Winchester to make it handier for a reverse Fast-Roping assault.
+• Sawed-Off Shotgun: For the Venice belltower assault, Triela cut off the stock on her signature Winchester to make it handier for a reverse Fast-Roping.
 She comments that she should have done this long before (recoil isn't an issue with her enhancements, but size is).

 • Scenery Porn: At least the first season of the anime spends a good bit of time on the Italian cities and their architecture.
 Episode 7, "Protezione", is probably the most notable.

 • Senseless Violins: The girls conceal their weapons in musical instrument cases.
-Henrietta is the one most often seen carrying the iconic violin case.
-Rico once used a clarinet case in the anime.
+Henrietta is the one most often seen carrying the iconic violin case; ironically she actually does play the violin.
+Rico once used a clarinet case in the anime—when a boy she meets asks to hear her play, she has to make up an excuse why she won't open it.

 • Shell-Shocked Veteran: Nino, once a bomb-happy fanatic, now derisively nicknamed "The Tibetan Terrier" by other terrorists for his apparent over-caution (which turns out to be justified).
 And Franco is only inspired to continue making bombs by the fervor of his partner Franca.